 (Offered as HIST 492 [ME] and ALSC 459 [WA].)
 This seminar explores contemporary Iran from a historical and interdisciplinary perspective.
 The aim of the course is both to provide an overall understanding of the history of Iran, as well as those key elements of religion, literature, legend, and politics that together shape Iran's understanding of itself.
 We will utilize a wide variety of sources, including Islamic and local histories, Persian literature, architecture, painting and ceramics, film, political treatises, Shiite theological writing, foreign travel accounts, and U.S. state department documents, in addition to secondary sources.
 Two class meetings per week.

 Recommended requisite: a survey course on the modern Middle East.
 Admission with consent of the instructor.
 Limited to 15 students.
 Not open to first-year students.
 Omitted 2016-17.
-Professor Ringer.2019-20: Offered in Spring 2020
+Professor Ringer.2022-23: Not offered

 (Offered as HIST 493 [ME] and ASLC 493) Mustafa Kemal "Ataturk" looms large in Turkish historical memory.
 As a national hero and Turkey’s first President from 1923 until his death in 1938, Ataturk symbolizes a shift from empire to republic, from subject to citizen.
 He is remembered for promoting the secularization, democratization and Westernization of Turkey.
 Turkey’s current President, Recep Tayyip Erdogan, has now served as head of the Turkish Republic for nearly as long as Ataturk.
 Supporters point to Erdogan's policies of democratization as the fulfillment of Ataturk’s intentions, while his opponents argue that Erdogan is deliberately dismantling the foundations of Ataturk’s secular and western-oriented republic.
 This seminar focuses on how these two leaders are variously imagined and claimed, as a window onto contemporary debates surrounding secularism and the place of religion, nationalism and minority rights, the tensions between authoritarianism and democracy, and the ways in which competing visions of the Ottoman past surround alternative constructions of Turkey’s future.
 Two course meetings per week.

 Limited to 18 students.
 Not open to first-year students.
 Preference given to students who have taken HIST 191.
 Spring semester.
-Professor Ringer.2019-20: Not offered
+Professor Ringer.2022-23: Not offered

 (Offered as HIST 494 [ME], ANTH 431, and ASLC 494.)
 At different points in its nearly 2000-year history, the city now known as Istanbul has been the capital of the Roman, Byzantine, and Ottoman empires.
 In 2010, Istanbul was selected as the “Cultural Capital of Europe.”
 Over this long history, millions of people and multiple communities have called Istanbul their home—each shaping the city with distinct visions of the past and longings for the future.
 As innumerable identities (communal, religious, national, ethnic) have been both claimed and erased to serve a variety of political, economic, and social ideologies over millennia, Istanbul stands today as a city where the meanings of space and place are contested like few others.
 This seminar explores the connections between contemporary politics and society in Turkey through the contested histories of space and place-making in Istanbul, with special attention to the varied historical legacy of architecture of the city.
 This is a research seminar and a Global Classroom course.
 One class meeting per week.